Heirloom Gardens

 Garden tours with an experienced horticultural interpreter can be arranged throughout the season.
 Please contact our Interpretation Department at (585) 294-8250 or interpretation@gcv.org to learn more!

-Jones Farm Garden
+Jones Farm Kitchen Garden

 The heirloom garden at Jones Farm (c.
 1820, Orleans, NY) contains hardy crops commonly grown in the 19th-century kitchen garden.
 These vegetables are grown from seed “bred back” to original types.
 Among the vegetables often grown here are Danvers Half Long carrots, early Jersey Wakefield cabbage, and China rose radish.
+These varieties would have been grown and saved for their flavor and storage capacity.

 Livingston-Backus House Garden